France and Mexico

 Visits

-• 12 December 2017: participation of Mexican President Enrique Peña Nieto, Secretary of Foreign Affairs Luis Videgaray Caso and Secretary of Environment Rafael Pacchiano Alaman at the One Planet Summit in Paris
+- 12 December 2017: participation of Mexican President Mr Enrique Peña Nieto, Secretary of Foreign Affairs Mr Luis Videgaray Caso and Secretary of Environment Mr Rafael Pacchiano Alamán at the One Planet Summit in Paris

-• 10-15 November 2019: Visit to France by the Mexican Minister for Public Education, Mr Esteban Moctezuma Barragan
+- 10 to 15 November 2019: visit to France by the Mexican Secretary of Public Education, Mr Esteban Moctezuma Barragán

-• 12-13 November 2019: Visit to France by the Deputy Minister for Multilateral Affairs, Ms Martha Delgado Peralta, who took part in the Paris Peace Forum
+- 12 and 13 November 2019: visit to France by the Undersecretary for Multilateral Affairs, Ms Martha Delgado Peralta, who took part in the Paris Peace Forum

-• 30 June - 1 July 2021: visit to France by Mr Marcelo Ebrard, Mexican Minister of Foreign Affairs, attendance at the Generation Equality Forum
+- 30 June and 1 July 2021: visit to France by Mr Marcelo Ebrard, Mexican Secretary of Foreign Affairs, to attend the Generation Equality Forum

-• 27 September 2021: Visit to Mexico City by Ms Barbara Pompili, Ministry for the Ecological and Inclusive Transition, for the Bicentenary of Mexican Independence
+- 27 September 2021: visit to Mexico City by Ms Barbara Pompili, Minister for the Ecological and Inclusive Transition, for the Bicentenary of Mexican Independence

-• 21-22 December 2021: Visit to Mexico City and Monterrey by the Minister for Europe and Foreign Affairs, Mr Jean-Yves Le Drian
+- 21 and 22 December 2021: visit to Mexico City and Monterrey by the Minister for Europe and Foreign Affairs, Mr Jean-Yves Le Drian

-• 11-12 February 2022: Visit to Paris and Brest by Mr Marcelo Ebrard, Mexican Minister of Foreign Affairs, attendance at the One Ocean Summit
+- 11 and 12 February 2022: visit to Paris and Brest by Mr Marcelo Ebrard, Mexican Secretary of Foreign Affairs, to attend the One Ocean Summit

 Economic relations

 The French presence in Mexico is significant and promising.
-Around 500 French companies are established in Mexico, including most of our largest businesses (38 CAC40 companies) and cover a very broad spectrum of sectors.
-They employ some 150,000 people.
-In 2019, France was Mexico’s 15th-largest trade partner and fourth in Europe (behind Germany, Spain and Italy), with a market share stable at around 1%.
+Around 550 French companies are established in Mexico, including most of the largest ones (38 CAC 40-listed companies), covering a very broad spectrum of sectors and employing almost 175,000 people.
+In 2023, France was Mexico’s 14th-largest trading partner.

 Cultural, scientific and technical cooperation

-Drawing on more than 700 inter-university agreements and an agreement on mutual recognition of diplomas, France maintains its position as third-most-popular destination for Mexican students (almost 3,000 students) and ranks second in countries of origin for foreign students in Mexico (1,500 students).
+Drawing on more than 700 inter-university agreements and an agreement on mutual recognition of diplomas, France is the world’s fifth most popular destination for Mexican students.